 The CompostMaster and I recently visited the famous farmers’ market in Carrboro, North Carolina.
 Among the many things we purchased was a 12 pound globe that looked like a pumpkin but had the coloring of a butternut squash.
 Inside, the bright orange flesh was stringy like a spaghetti squash when cooked.
 Neither of us can remember what the farmer called this squash, but I think it started with a “n” and had three or four letters.
 If any gardeners out there know this squash’s name, please let me know.

-Roasted squash or pumpkin seeds make a great low-calorie, low-carb snack.
+Curried squash seeds make a great low-calorie, low-carb snack.

 - 1 egg white